phuong27102000/my_tools/README.md

   - Set environment variable `MYTOOL` as the path to `my_tools` (the folder contains this README file)

 ###uvm_log_reader
-- Read log files printed when verify with UVM.
+- Compose a UVM log file into an HTML file to view with a web browser.
 - Recommend using with UVM_LOG mode.
 - Steps to use:
   - Alias `ulr` as `$MYLOG/uvm_log_reader/uvm_log_reader.bash`